Masterforce Cordless Hammer Drill Gets a Big Boost in Performance From New Tech

 - Belt clip

 Masterforce Boost Cordless Hammer Drill Price

-You can find Masterforce’s latest cordless hammer drill at Menards for $149.99 with a 2.5Ah battery and charger.
+You can find Masterforce’s latest cordless hammer drill at Menards for $167.97 with a 2.5Ah battery and charger.
+We’ve seen it under $150.00 with a mail-in rebate offer.
 Considering its performance, that’s a pretty attractive price tag.

 The Bottom Line